James F. Moore

-James F. Moore studies co-evolution in social and economic systems.
+James Frederick Moore studies co-evolution in social and economic systems.
 He is best known for pioneering the Business ecosystem approach to studying networks of organizations that together constitute a system of mutual support and that co-evolve contributions.

 The business ecosystem is a form of organization distinct from and parallel to markets and firms.
-Moore argues that Business ecosystem is an essential unit of analysis for competition law, economics, sociology and management—a concept and unit of analysis that has been found necessary and helpful in business strategy and practice for many years.
+Moore argues that business ecosystem is an essential unit of analysis for competition law, economics, sociology and management—a concept and unit of analysis that has been found necessary and helpful in business strategy and practice for many years.

-His recent work involves an in-depth study of the multiple and interconnected nano science, semiconductor, System-on-Chips, global telecommunications services, smartphones and Internet-of-things devices, and app ecosystems.
+His recent work involves an in-depth study of the multiple and interconnected Nano science, semiconductor, System-on-Chips, global telecommunications services, smartphones and Internet-of-things devices, and app ecosystems.

 Academia

 Moore was a Senior Fellow at Harvard Law School's Berkman Center for Internet & Society from 2000 to 2004.
 He studied the interaction of law, technology and economic development in Africa.

 Moore is on the Dean's Council of the Harvard School of Public Health and is a member of the International Advisory Board of the Harvard AIDS Institute and the Harvard AIDS Initiative.